sstorysmith/Train-Scheduler/readMe.md

         * Calculates when the next train will arrive relative to the current time.

-        * Users from any machine can view same train times because the data is stored in Firebase.
+        * Users from any client can view the same train information because the data is stored in Firebase.

 App Design:
       Train schedules are added and stored in Firebase when the "Add to Schedule" button is clicked.
 Arrival Time is calculated and displayed on the screen.

       Function ArrivalTime (startTime, interval, currentTime)
        uses Moment code to calculate and convert time formats and returns a time

 Directory Structure:
-burger

 |
 |__ index.html
 |